 Joel has considerable experience of road traffic cases involving uninsured and untraced drivers, and is fully conversant with all of the issues that arise.
 For example, he recently advised on the potential liability of the various insurers when an uninsured employee of a car wash crashed a customer’s car.

 Joel also has experience of cases involving misrepresentation / non-disclosure within the context of insurance contracts.
-For example, he recently appeared in a Multi-Track trial in a case involving a driver’s non-disclosure of her previous fixed-point penalties and her insurer’s attempt to void the insurance policy under the terms of the Consumer Insurance (Disclosure and Representations) Act 2012.
+As an example, he appeared in a Multi-Track trial in a case involving a driver’s non-disclosure of her previous fixed-point penalties and her insurer’s attempt to void the insurance policy under the terms of the Consumer Insurance (Disclosure and Representations) Act 2012.

 Commercial

 Joel has represented businesses and individuals on a wide range of commercial matters including contractual disputes, landlord & tenant, mortgage possession, orders for sale, bankruptcy, and consumer credit.
-He enjoys these areas of law and intends to continue to develop his practice in them.
+He enjoys this area of law and intends to continue to develop his practice in it.

 • Representing the claimant in a trial involving a contractual dispute over the manufacture and supply of a boat